AanZee/conventions/go/README.md

 ## Variable naming

-A variable inside a function can have a short name like "a", if it is clear what it is used for.
+A variable name is always named after the thing it contains.
-Like in this example:
-a := asserts.New(t)
-a.Equals("Check", someVar)

-or in a loop, like in this example: for k,v := range records {
+in a loop, like in this example: for key,record := range records {
-	println("key:", k)
+	println("key:", key)
-	println("val:", v)
+	println("val:", record)
 }

-In any other case, it is wise to name the variable after the thing it contains.
-If is can hold a collection of things, name it plural, like "users".
+If it can hold a collection of things, name it plural, like "users".
 If it can only hold one value, name it singular, like "user". if it is a boolean var, start it with something like "has", or "is".
-In some checks, you will find a boolean var like "ok", which is mostly used for checking if an element is present in a map.
+In some checks, you will find a boolean variable like "ok", which is mostly used for checking if an element is present in a map.

 It's also common use, when a variable name holds an abbreviation, that the letters are all capitals, or all lowercase.